kongware/scriptum/README.md

 scriptum is designed to come as close as possible to the purely functional paradigm in order to facilitate the learning process.
 Goal is to be language agnostic so that you can transfer your new knowldge to your preferred functional or multi-paradigm language.

+## How

 I chose Javascript because it is the Lingua Franca of the web most programmers have some experience with.
 Since it includes first class functions and function literals we have all ingredients necessary to master the functional paradigm.

 However, Javascript is not a purely functional language hence we will encounter some drawbacks and techniques to bypass them.
 These techniques are rather useful since they allow you to apply functional programming to any multi-paradigm language.

+Roughly the first third of the course is addressed to functioanl programming novices and forgos static typing in order to lower the mental load.
+In the more advanced chapters we will switch to Typescript.

 ## Status